 If changing the SCM provider for an existing job, I recommend wiping out the workspace.

 - Currently tested only with Mercurial and Subversion plugins, as that is what I use locally.
+Many other users succeeded with Git (GitHub, BitBucket) SCM sources as well.

 - Post-commit type triggers don't currently work (at least for subversion), so it is necessary to configure 'cron' type polling.